 · Household responsibilities

 |*All Community Volunteer Hours are subject to Principal Approval.|

 For a list of volunteer opportunities within your school community, please click on your school name:

 - A requirement for an Ontario Secondary School Diploma.

-- A total of 40 hours of unpaid community involvement activities (see eligible activities).
+- A total of 40 hours of unpaid community involvement activities (see eligible activities and COVID adjustments).

 - An activity that benefits the community.

 When Can I Complete Community Involvement Hours?

 - Starting on July 1st the summer before grade 9.